IM-PIR: In-Memory Private Information Retrieval: Design of

 In this section we present the design of \sys, a multi-server PIR solution that leverages a PIM architecture to overcome the limitations of current processor-centric multi-server PIR solutions.
 We consider a DPF-based multi-server PIR scheme and describe how we align its algorithmic structure with the architectural strengths of both PIM and traditional CPUs.
 Our design strategically partitions the core server-side PIR workload between the CPU and PIM cores: the host CPU handles initial DPF key evaluation, while the memory-bound linear operations, such as inner products and bitwise XOR operations on the entire database, are offloaded to PIM DPUs for efficient in-place parallel processing.

 We consider a DPF-based multi-server PIR scheme where a client aims to retrieve an item from a public database $D = [d_0, \dots, d_N]$ replicated across two servers $S_1$ and $S_2$.
-We adopt the DPF construction described in \cite{GPU-DPF}, which in turn builds upon the DPF construction from~\cite{DPF}.
+We adopt the DPF construction from \mbox{\cite{GPU-DPF}}, which extends the earlier design of \mbox{\cite{DPF}}.
 These DPF constructions leverage a Goldreich-Goldwasser-Micali (GGM)~\cite{ggm-86}-based pseudorandom function (PSF) for computing DPF function shares.

-While our work considers a two-server PIR construction, \ie $n=2$, the details are easily generalizable to multi-server PIR constructions where $n>2$. \autoref{fig:pir-pim} illustrates the overall system design of \sys, and we detail its key steps in the rest of this section.
+While our work considers a two-server PIR construction, \ie., $n = 2$, the details are easily generalizable to multi-server PIR constructions where $n > 2$.
+However, communication overhead from distributing queries increases with the number of servers. \autoref{fig:pir-pim} illustrates the overall system design of \sys, and we detail its key steps in the rest of this section.